 Once they are used to the bed, you can remove the rail just by slipping it out.

 Bed bumpers are another alternative.
-Bed bumpers are placed on either or both edges of the bed and act as a roadblock.
+You can place bumpers on either or both edges of the bed to act as a roadblock.

 You simply place the bumper on top of the mattress and then cover it with the fitted sheet.